Scottish Gaelic

 Scottish Gaelic (/'gælɪk/ GAL-ik; endonym: Gàidhlig /gd/), also known as Scots Gaelic or simply Gaelic, is a Celtic language native to the Gaels of Scotland.
 As a member of the Goidelic branch of Celtic, Scottish Gaelic, alongside both Irish and Manx, developed out of Old Irish.
 It became a distinct spoken language sometime in the 13th century in the Middle Irish period, although a common literary language was shared by the Gaels of both Ireland and Scotland until well into the 17th century.
 Most of modern Scotland was once Gaelic-speaking, as evidenced especially by Gaelic-language place names.

 In the 2011 census of Scotland, 57,375 people (1.1% of the Scottish population, three years and older) reported being able to speak Gaelic, 1,275 fewer than in 2001.
 The highest percentages of Gaelic speakers were in the Outer Hebrides.
-Nevertheless, there is a language revival, and the number of speakers of the language under age 20 did not decrease between the 2001 and 2011 censuses.
+Nevertheless, there is a language revival, and the number of speakers of the language under age 20 increased by 0.1% between the 2001 and 2011 censuses.
 In the 2022 census of Scotland, it was found that 2.5% of the Scottish population had some skills in Gaelic, or 130,161 persons.
 Of these, 69,701 people reported speaking the language, with a further 46,404 people reporting that they understood the language, but did not speak, read, or write in it.

 Outside of Scotland, a dialect known as Canadian Gaelic has been spoken in Canada since the 18th century.
 In the 2021 census, 2,170 Canadian residents claimed knowledge of Scottish Gaelic, a decline from 3,980 speakers in the 2016 census.
-There exists a particular concentration of speakers in Nova Scotia, with historic communities in other parts of North America, including North Carolina and Glengarry County, Ontario having largely disappeared.
+There exists a particular concentration of speakers in Nova Scotia, with historic communities in other parts of North America, including North Carolina and Glengarry County, Ontario, having largely disappeared.

 Scottish Gaelic is classed as an indigenous language under the European Charter for Regional or Minority Languages, which the UK Government has ratified, and the Gaelic Language (Scotland) Act 2005 established a language-development body, Bòrd na Gàidhlig.
-With the passing of the Scottish Languages Act 2025, Gaelic, alongside Scots, has become an official language of Scotland.
+With the passing of the Scottish Languages Act 2025, Gaelic, alongside Scots, became an official language of Scotland.

 Name

 Aside from "Scottish Gaelic", the language may also be referred to simply as "Gaelic", pronounced /ˈɡælᵻk/ GA-lik in English.
 However, "Gaelic" /ˈɡeɪlᵻk/ GAY-lik also refers to the Irish language (Gaeilge) and the Manx language (Gaelg).

-Scottish Gaelic is distinct from Scots, the Middle English-derived language which had come to be spoken in most of the Lowlands of Scotland by the early modern era.
+Scottish Gaelic is distinct from Scots, the Middle English–derived language which had come to be spoken in most of the Lowlands of Scotland by the early modern era.
 Prior to the 15th century, this language was known as Inglis ("English") by its own speakers, with Gaelic being called Scottis ("Scottish").
 Beginning in the late 15th century, it became increasingly common for such speakers to refer to Scottish Gaelic as Erse ("Irish") and the Lowland vernacular as Scottis.
 Today, Scottish Gaelic is recognised as a separate language from Irish, so the word Erse in reference to Scottish Gaelic is no longer used.